 The architect's, engineer's, and landscape architect's names, as appropriate, must be listed on the application.
-All permit requests for modifications or revisions to the sealed plans must be sealed by the responsible architect, engineer, surveyor or landscape architect and issued by that architect, engineer, surveyor or landscape architect.
+All permit requests for modifications or revisions to the sealed plans must be sealed by the responsible architect, engineer, surveyor or landscape architect and issued by that architect, engineer, surveyor or landscape architect by the code official.